RAC-Git-Hub/ai-case-study/README.md

 The name of the company of interest is Anthropic, PBC.
 Anthropic, PBC is a private company.
 There are limitations to researching private companies since much of their data is not publicly disclosed.
 Therefore, the information following is derived from various resources, but at times may only reflect partial sets of facts and information.

-Anthropic formed their corporation as a PBC, a Public Benefit Corporation, in hopes of making profits while doing public good.
+Anthropic formed their corporation as a PBC, a Public Benefit Corporation, in hopes of making profits while doing public good
 >"The PBC form allows the company’s board of directors to simultaneously pursue the pecuniary interests of stockholders along with the best interests of those materially affected by the company’s conduct and the specific public benefit mission stated in Anthropic’s certificate of incorporation, which is to “responsibly develop and maintain advanced AI for the long-term benefit of humanity.”"(Anthropic Long-Term Benefit Trust, 2023)

 * When was the company incorporated?